This interactive demo was created free with Storylane in 2 minutes. Create your own demo

 3. Select the tables you want to join from the list and click 'Add Selected Tables'.

-4. Drag the field from the first table (left table) to the related field in the second table (right table).
-This creates a join line between the tables.
+4. Drag a field from the first (left) table to the related field in the second (right) table to create a join line between the tables.

-5. By default, Access creates an 'INNER JOIN' unless you change it in the join properties.
-Click 'OK'.
+5. By default, Access creates an 'Inner Join' — confirm the join type and click 'OK'.

 Similar Articles